voger/qxDateSelect/README.md

 * The months and the labels are translatable.
 * The display format can be changed
 * Labels can be selectable or not.
-If they are selectable null value is allowed.
 * The value is a Javascript Date() object

-While care is taken, not to use features unknown to the old Python build tool, this library and the demo code are tested only with the qx compiler.
+While care is taken not to use features unknown to the old Python build tool, this library and the demo code are tested only with the qx compiler.